Personal Dictionary

 Verb

-make a low, steady continuous sound like that of a bee.
+a low, steady continuous sound like that of a bee.

 /hʌm/